Chapter 17: Shenandoah II: Leadership and Survival

 At 2200 hours, William Fee, who was a grunt in D Company, started

-receiving heavy small weapons fire on his position, but not before his
+receiving heavy small-arms fire on his position, but not before his side

-side of the perimeter was subjected to a heavy enemy mortar attack.
+of the perimeter was subjected to a heavy enemy mortar attack.
+Triet was

-Triet was now able to initiate a close-in human wave attack on D
+now able to initiate a close-in human wave attack on D company's side of

-point the enemy small arms fire directed at Fee's bunker was so heavy
+small arms fire directed at Fee's bunker was so heavy that it sounded

-that it sounded like a very loud bag of popcorn being popped.
-The
+like a very loud bag of popcorn being popped.
+The popping rounds, which

-popping rounds which were flying over and even into the firing ports of
+were flying over and even into the firing ports of D Company bunkers,

-D Company bunkers were so numerous, that it is a miracle no one was hit.
+were so numerous that it is a miracle no one was hit.
+The Americans blew

-The Americans blew every claymore mine on that side of the perimeter,
+every claymore mine on that side of the perimeter, killing and wounding

-killing and wounding scores of conscripts who had charged the American
+scores of conscripts who had charged the American defenses.

 It was a fearful thing for my grunt buddies to now be

 experiencing.
-However, their fear could not compare to the horror which
+However, their fear could not compare to the horror that

 Triet's conscripts were beginning to experience.
 For most, it was the